AnonymouX47/termvisage/docs/source/config.rst

 one another **in the order in which they were found**.
 Hence, a field present in the latter, if valid, will override the same field also present in the former.

-An alternative config file can be specified per-session using the ``--config`` command-line option.
+An alternative config file can be specified per-session using :option:`--config <termvisage --config>`.

-To use the default configuration and not load any config file, use the ``--no-config`` command-line option.
+To use the default configuration and not load any config file, use :option:`--no-config <termvisage --no-config>`.

 .. hint::
    ``termvisage`` performs [quite] thorough validation on the values specified in a config file and reports any errors.
-To see information about how the errors are resolved (if resolvable), use the ``-v | --verbose`` command-line option.
+To see information about how the errors are resolved (if resolvable), use :option:`-v | --verbose <termvisage -v>`.

 `This <https://raw.githubusercontent.com/AnonymouX47/termvisage/main/default_config.json>`_
 is a sample config file with all options and keybindings at their defaults.